javaidiqbal11/Tumor-Segmentation-in-Multimodal-Brain-MRI-Using-DeepLearning/README.md

 - Step-04:
 	Restart the Google Colaboratory Runtime and sete to GPu or TPu to get the maximum execution in short time.

-- Use the trainde models and pre-paaired dataset BRATS 2018 from the given link: https://drive.google.com/drive/folders/1Cd5GMF3bQNOc9ycxFtkiVrOFmCG43rRY?usp=sharing
+- Use the trained models and prepaired dataset BRATS 2018 from the given my drive link: https://drive.google.com/drive/folders/1Cd5GMF3bQNOc9ycxFtkiVrOFmCG43rRY?usp=sharing